Safnaj/React-SOLID-Principles/README.md

 We’ll start by looking from the inside.
 To ensure our components do one thing internally, we can:

-- break large components that do too much into smaller components.
+- Break large components that do too much into smaller components.
 - extract code unrelated to the main component functionality into separate utility functions.
 - encapsulate connected functionality into custom hooks